theduke/gelf/README.md

-The GELF module requires the GELF php library.
+The GELF module requires the GELF PHP library.

 To install, use one of the following methods: